xangxiong/teleport/rfd/XXXX-upgrade-system.md

 `tsh version-control review` command.
 The auth server freezes the target along with an approval policy, and waits for sufficient approvals before permitting promotion.

-- Dry-Run: Invoking `tctl version-conrol dry-run <id>` marks a pending directive for dry run.
-Auth servers invoke installers in dry-run mode (for those that support it), and periodically embed stats about the state of the dry run (churns faults, etc) as attributes on the pending draft object for some time period.
-Since dry runs still trigger installers, multiparty approval would need to define approval thresholds for invoking dry runs.

 - Notifications/Recommendations: Teleport and/or external plugins periodically load the latest draft directive and compare it to current cluster state.
 Where the draft recommends a different version, users are notified and recommended version is displayed when listing servers.